-Cream cheese – full fat and at room temperature for best results
+Cream cheese – full fat and cold straight out from the fridge for best results

 Pumpkin spices – I am using a ready made combo of pumpkin spices, no added sugar form the store but you can make your own, see recipe card below

 The success of a tasty, smooth, light mousse is a perfectly whipped cream.
 First, make sure you use an electric beater.
 Next, place the beater attachment and mixing bowl in the freezer for 15 minutes before you starts.
 I love to use a glass bowl for best result.
 Also, make sure you use full-fat heavy cream, straight out from the fridge.
 Finally, measure cream and start whipping at medium speed for 2 minutes until frothy then increase to high speed for 3-4 more minutes.
 The cream is ready when it forms solid trails and soft stiff peak.
 Don’t over whisk or it gets very firm.
 I recommend 5-6 minutes in total for this keto pumpkin mousse.